Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

 There are different areas for storing your data on the ZIH HPC system, called [Filesystems](https://doc.zih.tu-dresden.de/data_lifecycle/file_systems/).
 You will need to create a [workspace](https://doc.zih.tu-dresden.de/data_lifecycle/workspaces/) for your data (see example below) on one of these Filesystems.

-Every filesystem has its own properties (available space/capacity, storage time limit, permission rights).
+The filesystems have different properties (available space, storage time limit, permission rights).
 Therefore, choose the one that fits your project best.
 To start we recommend the filesystem **scratch**.

 !!! example "Creating a Workspace on Scratch Filesystem"

 	The following command creates a workspace

 	* command: `ws_allocate`